 Enria, L., Lees, S., Smout, E., Mooney, T., Tengbeh, A. F., Leigh, B., ... & Larson, H. (2016).
 Power, fairness and trust: understanding and engaging with vaccine trial participants and communities in the setting up the EBOVAC-Salone vaccine trial in Sierra Leone.
 BMC Public Health, 16(1), 1140.

 The MAISHA Study is a cluster randomised trial to assess the impact of a combined micro-finance and gender training intervention for women, and the impact of a participatory gender training programme for women and their partners.
 The social science research focuses on women’s experiences of intimate partner violence and of the intervention.
-Understanding that violence against women is situated within structures that are instigated by political economics that create marginalisation and vulnerability to violence, including distribution and use of resources in the home, the community, and at the political level.
-In order to understand violence, a political economy approach is thus required and should incorporate broader links between poverty, identity, and power as well as reveal historical contingencies
+This longitudinal qualitative study with trial participants shows that violence against women is situated within structures that create marginalisation and vulnerability to violence, including distribution and use of resources in the home, the community, and at the political level.
+In order to understand violence, a political economy approach is thus required and should incorporate broader links between poverty, identity and power, as well as reveal historical contingencies.

 - Shelley Lees